 Content strategy involves the planning and creation of copy for your business.

-A basic content strategy for your website will include:
+The principles of a basic content strategy for your website include:

 - Deciding who your customers are and what they want to read